nllz/IRTF-HRPC/draft-research.md

 #### Sybil Attacks

 In open-membership P2P networks, a single attacker can pretend to be many participants, typically by creating multiple fake identities of whatever kind the P2P network uses {{Douceur}}.
-Attackers can use Sybil attacks to bias choices the P2P network makes collectively toward the attacker’s advantage, e.g., by making it more likely that a particular data item (or some threshold of the replicas or shares of a data item) are assigned to attacker-controlled participants.
-If the P2P network implements any voting, moderation, or peer review-like functionality, Sybil attacks may be used to “stuff the ballots” toward the attacker’s benefit.
-Companies and governments can use Sybil attacks on discussion-oriented P2P systems for “astroturfing” or creating the appearance of  mass grassroots support for some position where there is none in reality.
+Attackers can use Sybil attacks to bias choices the P2P network makes collectively toward the attacker's advantage, e.g., by making it more likely that a particular data item (or some threshold of the replicas or shares of a data item) are assigned to attacker-controlled participants.
+If the P2P network implements any voting, moderation, or peer review-like functionality, Sybil attacks may be used to "stuff the ballots" toward the attacker's benefit.
+Companies and governments can use Sybil attacks on discussion-oriented P2P systems for "astroturfing" or creating the appearance of  mass grassroots support for some position where there is none in reality.

 #### Conclusions